-- type (Optional): Override automatically detected type of the light device, can be: switchable, dimmable or hybrid.
-See ‘Light Types’ below.
+- type (Optional): Override automatically detected type of the light device, can be: switchable, dimmable, hybrid or toggle.
+See ‘Light Types’ below. (default: Switchable)

-- aliasses (Optional): Alternative Rflink ID’s this device is known by.
+- aliases (Optional): Alternative Rflink ID’s this device is known by.

 button_pressedevent if this device is turned on or off (default: False).

-Sometimes a light is controlled by multiple 433Mhz remotes, each remote has its own code programmed in the light.
-To allow tracking of the state when switched via other remotes add the corresponding remote codes as aliasses:
+Sometimes a light is controlled by multiple remotes, each remote has its own code programmed in the light.
+To allow tracking of the state when switched via other remotes add the corresponding remote codes as aliases:

-Any on/off command from any allias ID updates the current state of the light.
+Any on/off command from any alias ID updates the current state of the light.
 However when sending a command through the frontend only the primary ID is used.

 Light devices can come in different forms.
 Some only switch on and off, other support dimming.
 Dimmable devices might not always respond nicely to repeated